 Weather Resistance

-As with any other type of portable solar panel, portable solar panels are used outdoors.
+Like any other portable solar panel, portable solar panels are used outdoors.
 So, it is only right that they are made with materials that resist elemental deterioration.

 To this end, look out for the ingress protection code of the product you intend to buy.
-This code gives an idea of how much resistance the product will put up against the water.
+This code shows how much resistance the product will put up against the water.
 Generally, materials rated IP 65 to IP68 offer some of the best water resistance.

 Apart from the IP code, opt for aluminum frames over other types.
 Aluminum frames are generally resistant to corrosion.
-But apart from that, they are lightweight, and they offer decent resistance to impact.
+But apart from that, they are lightweight and offer decent resistance to impact.

 FAQs